Dynamic duos: the building blocks of dimensional mechanics: The mechanics of space or time

 \subsubsection{Energy and stress: explosions and ideal gases}

 The length $\ell_{\scaleto{E\Sigma}{4pt}}$ applies in particular in the context of explosions.
 In the introduction we mentioned the scaling derived by Taylor for the dynamics of the radius of an explosion, $d(t)\simeq (E/\rho)^\frac{1}{5} t^\frac{2}{5}$.
 We will return to this scaling later in the review, it concerns a type of motion connected to a ratio of energy and density.
 Evidently, this motion cannot continue indefinitely and eventually a `final blast radius' is reached~\cite{Hopkinson1915,Cranz1926,Sachs1944,Glasstone1977,Westine2012,Kinney2013,Wei2021}.
 This radius gives the extent of the zone where most damages occur.
 For the nuclear test studied by Taylor (Trinity), the energy is that of the bomb, around $E\simeq 10^{14}$~J, and the stress is the bulk modulus of the air, which is not far from the atmospheric pressure $\Sigma\simeq 10^{5}$~Pa.
-Overall, this gives: $\ell \simeq (10^{14}/10^5)^{\frac{1}{3}}\simeq 1$km.
-Tabulated values give blasts radii of 3km, 8km, and 16km respectively for bombs of 1Mt, 10Mt and 100Mt of TNT (where 1 ton of TNT is equal to 4.184 gigajoules).
+Overall, this gives: $\ell \simeq (10^{14}/10^5)^{\frac{1}{3}}\simeq 1$km. \Maf{As a comparison, bombs of 1 Mt, 10 Mt and 100 Mt of TNT (where 1 ton of TNT is equal to 4.184 gigajoules) correspond to blasts radii of 3 km, 8 km, and 16 km respectively~\cite{Glasstone1977}}.
 The length $\ell_{\scaleto{E\Sigma}{4pt}}$ also applies for blast cavities of underground explosions, where $\Sigma$ is the elastic modulus of the ground materials~\cite{Fokin2000}.

 As illustrated in Fig.~\ref{fig5}a, the same formula can be applied all the way up to supernovae explosions~\cite{Reynolds2008,Asvarov2014}, which release energies on the order of $10^{44}$~J, and can extend their blast to a distance of at least $10^{19}$~m (i.e. over 300 parsecs).
 This gives a pressure of the interstellar medium of $E/\ell^3 \simeq 10^{44}/10^{19\times 3}\simeq 10^{-13}$ Pa, which is the right order of magnitude~\cite{Asvarov2014}.
 In regions of interstellar space with even smaller pressures, the supernova remnants can extend even further.